nasa/GeneLab_Data_Processing/scRNAseq/10X_Chromium_3prime_Data/Pipeline_GL-DPPD-7111_Versions/GL-DPPD-7111.md

 - `--soloUMIfiltering` - cell barcode and UMI collapsing parameter, a value of `MultiGeneUMI_CR` is used to get the best agreement between STARsolo and CellRanger >= 3.0
 - `--soloUMIdedup` - cell barcode and UMI collapsing parameter, a value of `1MM_CR` is used to get the best agreement between STARsolo and CellRanger >= 3.0
 - `--soloUMIlen` - barcode length, a value of `12` is used to work for 10X Chromium V3 data
-- `--soloCellFilter` - specifices the type of cell filtering to perform (ExpectedCells = number of expected cells), a value of `EmptyDrops_CR <ExpectedCells> 0.99 10 45000 90000 500 0.01 20000 0.01 10000` instructs STAR to use the CellRanger 3.0.0 advanced filtering based on the [EmptyDrop algorithm](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y)
+- `--soloCellFilter` - specifies the type of cell filtering to perform (ExpectedCells = number of expected cells), a value of `EmptyDrops_CR <ExpectedCells> 0.99 10 45000 90000 500 0.01 20000 0.01 10000` instructs STAR to use the CellRanger 3.0.0 advanced filtering based on the [EmptyDrop algorithm](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y)
 - `--soloMultiMappers` - specifies the algorithm used to handle multi-mapped reads, a value of `EM` instructs STAR to use the Maximum Likelihood Estimation (MLE) to distribute multi-gene UMIs among their genes, taking into account other UMIs (both unique- and multi-gene) from the same cell (i.e. with the same CB).
 - `--outSAMattributes` - list of desired sam attributes in the order desired for the output sam file; sam attribute descriptions can be found [here](https://samtools.github.io/hts-specs/SAMtags.pdf)
 - `--outSAMtype` - specifies desired output format, the `BAM Unsorted` options specify that the output file will be not be sorted and be in the bam format (required to output BAM tags in the BAM file)
-- `--soloFeatures` - specifies the genomic features collected for the UMI counts per Cell Barcode, the `Gene GeneFull SJ Velocyto` options indicate the folowing:
+- `--soloFeatures` - specifies the genomic features collected for the UMI counts per Cell Barcode, the `Gene GeneFull SJ Velocyto` options indicate the following:
     - `Gene` - output gene counts
-    - `GeneFull` - ouput pre-mRNA counts (useful for single-nucleus RNA-seq), this option counts all reads that overlap gene loci, i.e. including both exonic and intronic reads
+    - `GeneFull` - output pre-mRNA counts (useful for single-nucleus RNA-seq), this option counts all reads that overlap gene loci, i.e. including both exonic and intronic reads
     - `SJ` - output counts for annotated and novel splice junctions
     - `Gene Velocyto` - output spliced, unspliced, and ambiguous counts per cell per gene, similar to the [velocyto.py](http://velocyto.org/) tool
 - `--readFilesCommand` - specifies command needed to interpret input files, the `zcat` option indicates input files are compressed with gzip and zcat will be used to uncompress the gzipped input files